 Currently, interest rates range between 4% to 10% but the actual annual percentage rate (APR) is determined by all these variables calculated together.

 Every lender has their own standards of what they will and will not finance and how they calculate their risk.
 The greater their risk, the higher the interest rate will be.
-You have some control over this calculation,
+You have some control over this calculation, by donig the following?

-- by negotiating the lowest possible price,
+- negotiate the lowest possible price,

-- by paying a larger down payment,
+- pay a larger down payment,

-- and by improving your credit score.
+- improve your credit score.